 Alan joined in with Evan’s group.
-They slowly defeated the surrounding Red Minotaur as they moved towards the other group.
+They slowly defeated the surrounding Red Minotaur as they moved toward the other group.

 Agnis and Zeraph ran closely behind the Minotaur and fired a volley of arrows.
 Jack took his time to attack at the right moment.
-He could not keep up with the speed of the battle.
-Zero knew this and drew the Minotaur near the surrounding vicinity of Jack, allowing Jack to take a couple more hits in.
+However, he could not keep up with the speed of the battle.
+Zero knew this and drew the Minotaur near the surrounding vicinity of Jack, allowing Jack to take a couple more hits.

 The health of the Minotaur dipped into the yellow, while Agnis, Zeraph, Zero, and Jacks were half full.
-Their health was not rapidly decreasing similar to the first time, instead Zero drew the Minotaur with his Dark flames.
+However, their health was not rapidly decreasing, similar to the first.
+Instead, Zero drew the Minotaur with his Dark flames.
 While Agnis and Zeraph fired volleys of elemental arrows.
 At times, they would jump in and send out a flurry of attacks, with Jack coming in at the right time to deal heavy damage.

-When the Minotaur tried to rush towards the bright golden light, Zero will rush in and blow Dark Fire.
+When the Minotaur tries to rush towards the bright golden light, Zero will rush in and blow Dark Fire.
 He then would slam into its body, pushing the Minotaur further away.
-They knew that the golden light as trouble, even though it did nothing for Zero.
-He thought that the golden light would also heal him, but it did nothing but give him a warm tingling feeling.
+They knew the golden light was trouble, even though it did nothing for Zero.
+He thought that the golden light would also heal him, but it did nothing but give him a warm, tingling feeling.

-“Easier said than done.”
-Jack exclaimed.
-He held his hammer to the side and swung as hard as he could.
+“Easier said than done,” Jack exclaimed.
+He held his hammer to the side and swung as hard as possible.
 The impact of his battle hammer made a sickening thud of breaking bones.

 “Zero!
 What are you doing?”
 Zeraph carefully aimed at the Minotaur without hitting Zero.

 “Give me a moment!”
-Zero struggled with the Minotaur in battle of strength.
+Zero struggled with the Minotaur in a battle of strength.
 How long Zero could last was going to be short.
-His aim was defang the Minotaur weapon.
+His aim was to defang the Minotaur weapon.
 Its horn.

 With a burst of strength, Zero viciously tore one of the horns off the head of the Minotaur.
 Hot blood sprayed on Zero, drenching him.
 The Minotaur tethered on its legs and fell forward.
-Zero slipped away in that moment, but a vicious bite tore into his scales.
-Even though no flesh was taken, large amount of Zero’s black scales fell from his mouth.
+Zero slipped away at that moment, but a vicious bite tore into his scales.
+Even though no flesh was taken, a large amount of Zero’s black scales fell from his mouth.
 A large bald spot was shown on Zero’s side.
-The Minotaurs health was dangerously in the red.
+The Minotaur’s health was dangerously in the red.

 Zero couldn’t help but yell out in pain.
-His side was burning from the loss of scales and knew that his side was vulnerable for an attack.
+His side was burning from the loss of scales, and he knew his side was vulnerable to an attack.
 “Shoot!”

 Zeraph rushed in with his sword.
 With a vicious yell, he chopped downwards towards the Minotaur’s head.
-In one fell swoop, the head was chopped off.
+Then, in one fell swoop, the head was chopped off.

 The clear sound of the game bell rang in everyone’s ears.
-Even the remaining Red Minotaurs vanished without a trace leaving behind small amount of treasures.
-Zero laid on his back relieved at the end of their long battle.
+Even the remaining Red Minotaurs vanished without a trace leaving behind a small amount of treasure.
+Zero laid on his back, relieved at the end of their long battle.
 He sighed with relief with the clearing of the boss battle.
 Rolling over, he saw a couple of items on the floor.

 “It’s all yours.”
 Agnis picked it up and handed it to him.

-A nose ring that come from the mythical Minotaur creature, it has the power to amplify one’s strength.
-Females do not like wearing this bracelet.
+A nose ring from the mythical Minotaur creature has the power to amplify one’s strength.
+However, females do not like wearing this bracelet.

 Keeping it for himself, Zero was satisfied with the rewards that he was given.